imunderthetree/Talk2Buy/README.md

 ## 📞 Contact

-For questions or collaboration opportunities, please reach out to either contributor.
+For questions or collaboration opportunities, please reach out to either contributor through their GitHub profiles.

 ---